Johannesburg · Digital Department Lead

 Human truth

 The starting point is what is actually true about the people a brand needs to reach.
 Cultural literacy as much as data.
-Behavioural data across owned platforms, social listening, search trends, and user experience tools tells you what an audience is doing.
-Understanding why is where this work begins.
+What an audience is doing tells you the surface.
+Understanding why they do it tells you where a brand can credibly fit.

 02